blogtitle/blogsources/content/post/go-benchmarks.md

 The hard part was to choose the threshold to switch implementation: I ran some benchmarks and found the tipping point where the streaming would start performing better better than the buffering, but I soon found out that the value heavily depended on the computer running the code.

 # The overkill
-In most cases running the benchmark on the author's laptop is enough to decide the constant to use, like [Go does  for `math/big`](https://github.com/golang/go/issues/25580) heuristics to choose the right algorithm to perform computation.
+In most cases running the benchmark on the author's laptop is enough to decide the constant to use, like [Go does  for `math/big`](https://github.com/golang/go/blob/50bd1c4d4eb4fac8ddeb5f063c099daccfb71b26/src/math/big/calibrate_test.go#L18) heuristics to choose the right algorithm to perform computation.
+The problem with this approach is that, according to the contributors to math/big, this [can cause an error of more than 100%](https://github.com/golang/go/issues/25580).

 Needless to say, I don't like that approach, so I started putting together the tools go offered me.
 I didn't want to use makefiles or anything external, I didn't want my users to install or run anything exotic on their machines before being able to use my code, so I reasoned about **what was already available to the users compiling my library**.